Updated: May 12, 2026

 Payment Timing Before a Major Loan Application

 If you are planning to apply for a mortgage, auto loan, or any product where rate is tied to your score, payment timing becomes tactical.
-Utilization resets every month -- there is no history attached to it, only the current reported balance.
+Utilization resets every month — there is no history attached to it, only the current reported balance.
 What matters is what the bureaus show when the lender pulls your file.
+For a full picture of all five FICO factors and how they interact, understanding how credit scores work and what gets reported to the bureaus is essential context before going into application mode.

 60 to 90 Days Before Applying